-Maintenance workers (Grade 5) assigned to drive snow plows or other emergency equipment with a gross vehicle weight rating of ten thousand pounds (10.000 lbs) or more shall be paid an hourly differential of seventy-five cents (\$0.75) for regular-rate work and one dollar and twenty-five cents (\$1.25) for premium-rate work for each hour actually assigned.
+Maintenance workers (Grade 5) assigned to drive snow plows or other emergency equipment with a gross vehicle weight rating of ten thousand pounds (10,000 lbs) or more shall be paid an hourly differential of two dollars (\$2.00) for regular-rate work and two dollars and twenty-five cents (\$2.25) for premium-rate work for each hour actually assigned.

-Workers in the sanitation division shall be paid a premium amount equivalent to one-third of a day's pay on any day actually worked when there is not a full crew on their respective trucks.
+Workers in the sanitation unit shall be paid a premium amount equivalent to one-third of a day's pay on any day actually worked when there is not a full crew on their respective trucks.

-Workers in the sanitation division shall be paid a premium amount equivalent to one-third of a day's pay on any day actually worked during leaf-collection season, as defined by the city.
+Workers in the sanitation unit shall be paid a premium amount equivalent to one-third of a day's pay on any day actually worked collecting leaves during leaf-collection season, as defined by the city.